K4liber/subinterpreters/README.md

 #### What have we learned?

-- `Python` PEPs can sometimes be very broad and require a lot of work.
+- Python Enhancement Proposals (PEPs) happens to be very broad and require a lot of work.
-- Initial decisions have a huge impact on the following features of a programming language (e.g. GIL).
+- Initial decisions have a huge impact on the following features of a programming language implementation (e.g. GIL in CPython).
 - The full multi-core potential in `Python` is hard to achieve since the initial decision on the language behaviour. `GIL` is a simple solution for the thread-safety problems, but